 Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 In this article, you'll learn some essential rules that all parents should enforce on their babysitters.
 Most of these rules are first and foremost to prevent your little one from getting themselves hurt or into trouble.
-But some are also behavioral things that you should expect from a babysitter that you're paying good money to watch your child.
+There are some rules, however, related to behaviour that you should always expect from a babysitter.

-With young kids, horror movies or particular violent shows should be out of the question.
-Kids often want to watch "grown-up" shows or movies.
-But the truth is that some of these are so scary they can really traumatize a child!
+With young children, horror movies or particular violent shows should be out of the question.
+Children often want to watch "grown-up" shows or movies, but the truth is that some of these are so scary they can really traumatize a child!
 I remember some children's shows when I was growing up that really terrified me and left a lasting impression.

 So unless you want to be dealing with a child who is scared to go to bed for a few weeks, make sure you let your babysitter know what kinds of shows they should and shouldn't watch!
 In addition to scary and violent material, that also includes more "mature" content like 50 Shades of Grey.